The Presbyterian Church in America is...

 We believe that all men are sinners and are totally unable to save themselves or even to cooperate with God in efforts to earn their salvation.

 We believe that salvation is by God's action alone, who sovereignly chooses out of the fallen race of mankind those whom He will save.
 God alone saves the people whom He draws to Jesus by His Holy Spirit.
-He convinces them of their sin and enlightens them so that they repent of their sins and trust in Jesus Christ as He is offered in the Gospel.
-Because God alone knows who are His, we call on people everywhere to repent and to trust in Jesus Christ.
+The Spirit convicts them of their sin and enlightens them so that they repent of their sins and trust in Jesus Christ as He is offered in the Gospel (John 3:1-7; 16:8).
+Because God alone knows who are His, we call on people everywhere to repent and to trust in Jesus Christ (Acts 2:38; 16:31).

 We believe that Jesus Christ is the eternal Son of God, who became man and lived and died and rose again to atone for the sins of those who trust Him alone for their salvation.
 Jesus Christ is the only mediator between God and man.